ybanens/digital-tools/content/activity-tableau.md

 {% include card.md header="Connect your data sources" text=text %}

 ## Make your first chart

-You will start to see the power of Tableau very quickly when you move to the Worksheet.

-1. Click on 'Sheet 1' at the bottom of the window

 {% capture text %}
-You will see that your columns have been placed in two categories, *dimensions* and *measures*.{% endcapture %}
+You will start to see the power of Tableau very quickly when you move to the Worksheet. {% endcapture %}
 {% include alert.md text=text color="info" %}

+Click on 'Sheet 1' at the bottom of the window.
+You will see that your columns have been placed in two categories, `dimensions` and `measures`.

-{% include modal.md button="Tell me more" color="primary" title="Example Modal" text="A *dimension* is something that can be looked at categorically, like a list of countries.
+{% include modal.md button="Tell me more" color="primary" title="Dimensions and Measures" text="A *dimension* is something that can be looked at categorically, like a list of countries.
 A *measure* is anything that can be put on a scale: a number, like a date, or currency." %}

+{% capture text %}
+1. Drag the dimension 'Hospital name' to the 'Rows' field at the top of the Worksheet
+2. Drag 'Number treated' from the Measures list to the 'Columns' field at the top of the worksheet.{% endcapture %}
+{% include card.md header="Make a simple bar chart" text=text %}

+Voilà!
+You have your first chart. <i class="far fa-chart-bar"></i>

+## Add a filter

+{% capture text %}
+Oh-oh!
+There's a problem.
+One of the bars is far larger than the others, and it's not just that one hospital has been much more efficient than all the others.
+There is an entry called 'Queensland Reporting Hospitals' which records the sum of all the other entries.
+This is distorting the chart so we need to remove it. {% endcapture %}
+{% include alert.md text=text color="warning" %}

+{% capture text %}
+1. Drag 'Hospital name' from the Dimensions List to the 'Filters' box
+2. Scroll down and uncheck the box next to 'Queensland Reporting Hospitals'
+3. Click OK
+{% endcapture %}
+{% include card.md header="Add a filter to your data" text=text %}

+There's one more filter we need to add.
+In the 'Urgency' field, there is also a summary row that is distorting the data.
+So let's do it again for Urgency.

+{% capture text %}
+1. Drag 'Urgency' from the Dimensions List to the 'Filters' box
+2. Scroll down and uncheck the box next to 'ALL'
+3. Click OK
+{% endcapture %}
+{% include card.md header="Filter 'ALL' out of Urgency results" text=text %}